jeroenpelgrims/vue-use-query-param/README.md

 import { StringParam, useQueryParam, withDefault } from "vue-use-query-param";
 const foo = useQueryParam("foo", withDefault(StringParam, "bar"));

-// NOTE: Unfortunately the typing is not 100% correct here, since the type of foo is still `WritableComputedRef<string | null>`.
+// NOTE: Unfortunately the typing is not (yet) 100% correct here, since the type of foo is still `WritableComputedRef<string | null>`.
 ```

 ### Supported types